Chart Color Schemes

 Roxburgh Park (South) - Somerton is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Roxburgh Park (South) - Somerton has a population where 51.2% were born overseas, with 69.0% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 42.7%.
-Islam is overrepresented at 37.9%, compared to Greater Melbourne's average of 24.1%.
+Christianity is the predominant religion in Roxburgh Park (South) - Somerton, comprising 42.7% of its population.
+However, Islam is notably overrepresented, making up 37.9%, which is higher than Greater Melbourne's average of 24.1%.

 Frequently Asked Questions - Diversity